-The UK's most affordable and flexible VHS and SVHS transfers to USB stick, hard disk or DVD.
+The UK's most affordable and flexible VHS and SVHS transfers to USB stick, hard disk or even DVD.

 A personal service by an engineer

 with 30 years

 Lowest prices in the UK but the highest quality.

 VHS tapes are familiar to us all.
 They never gave the best pictures to be honest, and are starting to look very dated today.
 Furthermore the tapes degrade with age, and if your precious recordings are left on VHS beyond around 20 years, there is a real risk that the quality will suffer.
 In extreme cases, the recordings may be lost forever.
 Also VHS is now an obsolescent technology for which players will not be commonly available for much longer.
 Time to move your important recordings to DVD!

 A few full sized VHS camcorders were sold for a short time, but most VHS camcorders were of the VHS-C (Compact) variety.
 The format never really caught on, but in the late 1980's to early 1990's, a few manufacturers sold camcorders of this type.
 If your old camcorder was JVC or Panasonic, it would have probably have used the VHS-C format.
 A handful of other brands used it for a short time too.
 The thing people remember about the VHS-C format is that you could play the tapes in a VHS video recorder using a (sometimes temperamental) adaptor cassette.